nikitavoloboev/data/docs/text-editors/vim/vim.md

 I use [VSCode](../vs-code/vs-code.md) with [vim bindings](https://github.com/VSCodeVim/Vim) as my main code editor.
 I also use vim bindings for any apps that deals with texts like [Obsidan](../../tools/obsidian.md) or [Sublime Text](../sublime-text/sublime-text.md).
 Vim bindings often mean modal bindings, i.e. I use [Vimari](https://github.com/televator-apps/vimari) to move inside [Safari](../../web/browsers/safari.md) browser faster.

-I use [Neovim](https://github.com/neovim/neovim) instead of vim and my vimrc can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
-And [here](vim-plugins.md) are all the plugins I use with it.
+[Neovim](https://github.com/neovim/neovim) is modern version of vim and my vimrc can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
+And [here](vim-plugins.md) are all the plugins I have setup with it.

-I switch between Ayu Light and Ayu Mirage themes as I change between macOS appearances.
+It switches between Ayu Light and Ayu Mirage themes as I change between macOS appearances.

 ![](https://i.imgur.com/LKSOmms.png)